AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/index.rst

 AppImage creation tools
 =======================

-There are different tools that help with creating AppDirs and the corresponding AppImages.
+There are different tools that help with creating AppDirs and the corresponding AppImages (an AppImage is like a container which stores the AppDir with the actual application and everything required for it to run).
 They can help in several ways:

 1. Some of them create the AppDir from scratch and don't require manual AppDir creation or file placement.
 2. They bundle the application dependencies (shared libraries) into the existing AppDir.